Richardaeld/Fat_Racoon_Kitchen/README.md

 ## Lessons
 + Index cards:
     + A comment is added to each clickable card to notify users they can click on the card for an effect.
-    + Each clickable index card, can be flipped over with most of them containing information on both sides.
+    + Each clickable index card can be flipped over, with most of them containing information on both sides.
     + The information provided on the index cards will give new and experienced cooks some kitchen hints and tricks.

 ## Profile
-+ The Profile is headed with two buttons that allow users to share a new recipe or update their profile.
++ The Profile has a header with two buttons that allow users to share a new recipe or update their profile.
 + Users can clearly see their own uploaded bio and avatar image which gives users a feeling of personalization.
-+ Users have access to their entire upload and favorite recipe history with a single click of said items header.
++ Users have access to their entire upload history and favorited recipe history with a single click of those headers.
-+ Users will always be able to see their 10 recently uploaded/favorited/viewed in their respective containers.
-These containers help users to keep track of recipes they want to return to.
++ Users will always be able to see their 10 recently uploaded, favorited, and viewed recipes in their respective containers.
+These containers help users keep track of recipes they want to return to.

 ## Recipe
 + If a user is logged in and is the recipe's creator:
-    + A User can modify or delete that recipe.
-By using its respective header button.
+    + A User can modify or delete that recipe by using its respective header button.
 + If a user is logged in:
-    + User can favorite a recipe so they can easily return to it later.
+    + A user can favorite a recipe so that they can easily return to it later.
-+ A Polaroid picture design is added to the recipes uploaded image which gives a more appealing visual for users.
++ A Polaroid picture design is added to the recipe's uploaded image which gives a more appealing visual for users.
-+ If a user has not uploaded an image a default blank will be used instead.
++ If a user has not uploaded an image, a default blank will be used instead.
 + All of the recipe's general information is displayed and easily viewed.
 + A recipe's ingredients and steps each have:
     + Their own labeled sticky note container.
-    + Each item of these containers has its own check box.
+    + Each item in these containers has its own check box.
-    + Users can click on any part of the item or its check box and it will check the box and cross out the item clicked.
+    + Users can click on any part of the item or its check box and it will check the box and cross out the item.
     + The cross out function allows users to keep track of which ingredient(s) they require or what step they are on.

 ## All Recipes
 + Lists the entire database of recipes by their featured ingredient.
 This helps users search for a recipe they want.
-+ When a featured ingredient container houses more than five recipes the list updates to integrate pagination at the bottom of the featured ingredient container.
++ When a featured ingredient container houses more than five recipes, the list updates to integrate pagination at the bottom of the featured ingredient container.
 + The pagination displays only five recipes at a time.
-This helps stop users from becoming overwhelmed with content.
+This prevents users from becoming overwhelmed with content.
-+ Each featured ingredient container is given a header that consists of the featured ingredient's name, This allows users to easily see what is in each container.
++ Each featured ingredient container is given a header that consists of the featured ingredient's name.
+This allows users to easily see what is in each container.
-+ Each listed recipe displays its name and total time (combined cook and prep time) to help users decide what they want to make, however at smaller resolutions it's reduced to just a recipe name to improve UX.
++ Each listed recipe displays its name and total time (combined cook and prep time) to help users decide what they want to make, however, at smaller resolutions it's reduced to just a recipe name to improve UX.
 + Users can click on the featured ingredient header to go to a page containing only those featured ingredients.

 ## Recipe List
 + Has a single featured ingredient container.
-+ When a featured ingredient container houses more than five recipes the list updates to integrate pagination at the bottom of the featured ingredient container.
++ When a featured ingredient container houses more than five recipes, the list updates to integrate pagination at the bottom of the featured ingredient container.
 + The pagination displays only five recipes at a time.
-This helps stop users from becoming overwhelmed with content.
+This prevents users from becoming overwhelmed with content.
-+ Each listed recipe displays its name and total time (combined cook and prep time) to help users decide what they want to make, however at smaller resolutions it's reduced to just a recipe name to improve UX.
++ Each listed recipe displays its name and total time (combined cook and prep time) to help users decide what they want to make, however, at smaller resolutions it's reduced to just a recipe name to improve UX.

 ## Add Edit Recipes
-+ Uses a plain form that is intentionally more bland than the rest of the application.
-This gives users a more serious feeling when creating and editing recipes.
++ Uses a plain form that is intentionally minimalist.
+This design allows users to focus on the content they are creating.
-+ Users can update every part of a recipe, except the boolean tags of lazy favorite and grandparent classic.
++ Users can update every part of a recipe except the boolean tags of lazy favorite and grandparent classic.
-+ A recipe can be given the tags of lazy favorite and/or grandparent classic by the app's head chef if the recipe meets the prerequisites.
++ A recipe can be given the tags of lazy favorite and/or grandparent classic by the app's head chef if the recipe meets the requirements.
-+ The form validation notifies users, with comment bubbles, if the information they have input doesn't meet the forms criteria.
++ The form validation notifies users, with comment bubbles, if the information they have inputted doesn't meet the forms criteria.
 These bubbles greatly improve the users form experience.
 + The form validation:
     + Prevents users from submitting invalid information.
-    + The image uses JS to check its file size and Python to check its file type.
+    + The image validation uses JS to check its file size and Python to check its file type.
-    + All other input and textareas use JS and Python as a duel-layered check before allowing upload.
+    + All other input and textareas use JS and Python as a dual-layered check before allowing upload.
     + These checks look at characters, character length, and/or blank space input.
-+ The total cook time updates automatically as prep and cook times are adjusted.
-This helps users with their math.
++ The total cook time updates automatically as prep and cook times are adjusted, thus users don't have to calculate the total time themselves.
 + A recipe's ingredients and steps each have:
     + A set of JS add/remove buttons for users to create and remove input boxes as they need.
     + An input/textarea box that is numbered to help users keep track of the ingredient/step number they are on.